LucasJanin/Flickr2DayOne/README.md

+## WARNING ##

+I'm working on a new version using Day One CLI, this includes the photo, tag and GPS data.
+No more edition is needed except repositinng the photo in the post if you want.
+I will update the code very soon.

 # Flickr2DayOne

+### Old version using "Plain Text File" importation ###

 After being present for many years on [Flickr](https://www.flickr.com/photos/lucas3d), I decided to import all my 980 photos with descriptions, GPS, tags and comments on Day One.
 I didn't find a solution for this process, so I decided to use my favourite tool, Node-Red.